 Your Registered Retirement Savings Plan (“RRSP”) is likely the cornerstone of your overall retirement strategy.
 Allowable contributions to your RRSP are tax deductible and the income earned in an RRSP is not taxed until it is withdrawn.
 This means that your savings will grow faster in an RRSP than they would if held outside an RRSP.
 Some ideas to optimize your RRSP savings include maximizing your annual contribution limit, contributing securities “in-kind,” deferring the maturity of your RRSP until age 71, and contributing to a Spousal RRSP if you and your spouse/common-law partner will have disproportionate retirement income levels.

-allows individuals, 18 years of age or older, to contribute annually (now up to $7,000 in 2024) to this registered account, where both income earned within the plan and withdrawals are tax-free.
+The Tax-Free Savings Account (“TFSA”), introduced in 2009, is a general purpose, tax-efficient savings vehicle that allows individuals, 18 years of age or older, to contribute annually (now $7,000) to this registered account, where both income earned within the plan and withdrawals are tax-free.
 A TFSA is beneficial for many investors and for many different reasons, including saving for short-term purchases, such as an automobile, or saving for longer-term goals such as a child’s education or retirement.
 TFSAs can also be an effective income-splitting tool.
 A higher income spouse can give funds to the lower income spouse or an adult child so that they can contribute to their own TFSA (subject to their personal TFSA contribution limits), since the attribution rules will not apply to income earned within the spouse’s (or adult child’s) TFSA.
 Because of its flexibility, a TFSA complements other existing registered savings plans for retirement and education.
 As a result, the TFSA has quickly become an important investment vehicle for many Canadians.

 Use an RESP to save for children’s education needs